rv insurance

 Registering a motorhome can fall under Class LV or PV based on Gross Vehicle Weight (GVW).
 If the motorhome has a GVW of 15,000 kg or less, it will be registered in Class LV.
 On the other hand, if the motorhome has a GVW of 15,001 kg or more, it will be registered in Class PV.
 It is essential to include the weight of any vehicle or trailer being towed while calculating the GVW of the motorhome.
 Depending on the class it is registered as will affect the basic registration premium; see SGI’s Registration Fees for more details.

-Under the basic Saskatchewan licence plate, the coverage limit of $200,000 liability may be inadequate for what you need depending on where you travelling.
+Under the basic Saskatchewan licence plate, the coverage limit of $200,000 liability may be inadequate for what you need depending on where you are travelling.
 For example, they can sue for damages incurred in other provinces or the USA.

 Travel Trailers & Campers